Pedregal (Costa Rica): Ground monuments and their surroundings

-The boulders iconographies
+Boulders' iconographies

-The most frequent decorations of the Pedregal site show geometric petroglyphs (spirals, concentric circles and crosses, squares, meanders, etc.) and/ or curvilinear iconographies.
+The most frequent decorations of the Pedregal site show geometric petroglyphs (spirals, concentric circles and crosses, squares, meanders, etc.) and/or curvilinear iconographies.
 While the latter ones can form complex compositions, the sites figurative representations are less numerous.
 They depict bimorph faces and heads as well as anthropomorphic figures.
-Some of these motifs show specific clothing and jewellery attributes.
+Some of these motifs show specific clothing and jewelry attributes.
 Although some anthropomorphic images take on dynamic poses, they rarely interact with other decorations.
 Besides, the sites figurative inventory also includes zoomorphic representations.
 They can embody snake- (fig. 3), lizard-, bird- or tapir-like creatures.
 In contrast, phytomorphic motifs doesn't appear clearly.

 The iconographic inventory of the volcano Orosí seems to originate from a local convention of stone processing which is embedded into the traditions of the Greater Nicoya region.
 Additionally, the iconography of the Pedregal site also imitates Mesoamerican and South American patterns.
 They witness a broad variety of transcultural interrelationships maintained by the indigenous societies of Costa Rica before the arrival of European conquerors.